SonanceAI/datamint-python-api/docs/source/command_line_tools.rst

     --mungfilename MUNGFILENAME
                             Change the filename in the upload parameters.
 If set to "all", the filename becomes the folder names joined together with "_".
 If one or more integers are passed (comma-separated), append that depth of folder name to the filename.
+    --include-extensions INCLUDE_EXTENSIONS
+                            File extensions to be considered for uploading.
+Default: all file extensions.
+Example: ``--include-extensions dcm jpg png``
+    --exclude-extensions EXCLUDE_EXTENSIONS
+                          File extensions to be excluded from uploading.
+Default: none.
+Example: ``--exclude-extensions txt csv``
+    --yes                 Automatically answer yes to all prompts --version             show program's version number and exit